suzanbaert/BlogFiles/content/post/2018-02-27-dplyr-tutorial-3.md

 In this case: `filter_if()` comes in handy.
 The describing columns are all character columns, while the measurement data is numeric.
 So using `filter_if()` I can specify that I want to just filter on character variables.
-In this case I onnly get 7 rows.
+In this case I only get 7 rows.

     msleep %>%
       select(name:order, sleep_total:sleep_rem) %>%